 - You don’t have enough time to cook

 Sun Basket Packaging And Delivery

-Each meal kit arrived labeled in paper bags with ingredients further paced in plastic containers.
+Each meal kit arrived labeled in paper bags with ingredients further placed in plastic containers.
 Though they sound bulky, at least Sun Basket packages every meal or ingredient in your plan.
 No carrots or spinach are left unwrapped.
-Everything comes ready for storage and easily accessible due to labeling.
+Everything comes ready for storage and is easily accessible due to labeling.